 While there can be any number of reasons for a seller to change his/her mind, there are several that are more common.
-Seller’s remorse often happens because the seller was not really motivated in the first place and was just testing the market.
-A related reason is a seller deciding he/she was not happy with the price after all and decides to wait for a stronger market.
+Seller’s remorse often happens because the seller was not motivated in the first place and was testing the market.
+A related reason is a seller deciding he/she was not happy with the price after all and decided to wait for a stronger market.

 Other times are a location canceled.
 Perhaps the seller moved to a new city and realized it was not the right place to reside, or he/she is dealing with the recent loss of a job and can no longer afford to move.

 There are other, emotional reasons, such as not wanting to let go of the memories.
-Another common reason is a separation or divorce.
+Another common cause is separation or divorce.
 In this situation, one party may decide he or she wants to return “home.”

 Looking for a way out

 Sellers have few options once they have countersigned a contract and accepted the deposit, which is good news for buyers.
 If this is happening to you, check your sales agreement.
 Make sure there are no contingencies that allow the seller to back out of the deal.

 From the buyer’s point of view, make sure you follow the contract, such as obtaining a mortgage within a specific time frame.
 Otherwise, you have given the sellers away out.
 A mortgage contingency can provide you with protection, allowing you to back out of the deal if you cannot obtain a loan within a specified period in most cases for the full valuation of the contract price, such as 30 to 60 days.
 You should adhere to these guidelines, or obtain an extension promptly, lest this is used against you.
 Similarly, you need to follow other aspects of the process, such as getting an inspection if desired within the due diligence period, typically five to seven business days.
 Delays in the signing of the contract can allow the sellers time to reassess and back out.